bldl/emplace-spidermonkey/README.md

 ### Step 2 - Verify The Object Type

   With the `this` context now captured in `M`, our next step is to validate that `M` is actually a `MapObject`.
-This is crucial because JavaScript™ objects can sometimes be altered or misused, and we need to ensure that `upsert` is being called on a valid Map instance.
+This is crucial because JavaScript™ objects can sometimes be altered or misused, and we need to ensure that `upsert` is being called on a valid instance of `Map`.
 This verification process will prevent errors and misuse, keeping the method consistent with the ECMAScript® specification.

   **Verifying the Map’s Internal Structure**
   The ECMAScript® specification uses internal slots to define hidden properties within objects.
-In this step, we’re asked to confirm that the object `M` has the `[[MapData]]` internal slot, which holds the actual key-value data for the Map.
-By checking for this internal slot, we can be confident that `M` is indeed a Map and not some other type of object.
+In this step, we’re asked to confirm that the object `M` has the `[[MapData]]` internal slot, which holds the actual key-value data for the `Map`.
+By checking for this internal slot, we can be confident that `M` is indeed a `Map` and not some other type of object.

   __Specification Line:__

    ```
    2. Perform ?
 RequireInternalSlot(M, [[MapData]]).
    ```

-   The purpose of the operation `RequireInternalSlot(M, [[MapData]])` is to ensure that `M` is indeed a `Map` object.
-   In JavaScript™, objects may have internal slots, which are "hidden" properties that store information about the object.
-   In our case, the internal slot `[[MapData]]` holds the actual data of the `Map`.
-By verifying the presence of the internal slot, the method is making sure we actually are dealing with the correct object.
-This helps with preventing misusage of the function we are dealing with.

    This step is common for most self-hosted `MapObject` methods.
 The solution for this step already exists in the code.
-Look at `MapForEach`.
+Look at `MapForEach` as an example.

    <details>